mattkje/project-2023-gruppe15/protocol.md

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+TCP (Transmission control protocol) is used as our underlying transport protocol for our application.
+This section provides an overview over why TCP was chosen and its roles in communication in this application.
+* **Connection-Oriented:** TCP is a connection-based protocal, meaning it establishes a connection before any data is transferred.
+* **Reliability:** TCP ensures reliable and ordered data transmission, ideal for applications that require accurate data transmissions.
+* **Port number:** Our application uses *portnumber* for TCP communication.

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?